bathtubfulloftoast/lastfmconverter/README.md

 ``http://localhost:4567/albumcovers/full/c2a96d7fd7f746c9a8af1623cf6aa30a.jpg``
 ## how do i get the cover id?

-in the result of your lastfm api call youll see a url like this.
+in the result of your lastfm api call you'll see a url like this.

 ``https://lastfm.freetls.fastly.net/i/u/300x300/c2a96d7fd7f746c9a8af1623cf6aa30a.jpg``